Content & recipe courtesy of Pam Higgins, Certified Health Coach

 1/2 English cucumber, cut into strips

 Chop carrots, cucumber, avocado and strawberries.
 You can do this ahead of time so your salad comes together in 2 minutes flat!
 Plate spinach and top with veggies and strawberries.
 Vigorously mix raw apple cider vinegar with dijon mustard, then drizzle over salad.
-Enjoy with 2-3 protein balls on the side or another favorite protein you have on hand.
+Enjoy with your favorite protein.

 Sit down with a glass of iced herbal tea, or filtered water with lemon/lime and enjoy this colorful and satisfying meal.

 - Matcha Green Tea Smoothie - August 21, 2014